moncla-lab/illumina-pipeline/README.md

 Usage instructions assume that you've successfully followed the [installation instructions](#installation), and read about and adhere to the [conventions](#conventions) used by this software.
 Further, it assumes a basic understanding of command line interfaces, as well as [conda](https://docs.conda.io/en/latest/) and [Snakemake](https://snakemake.readthedocs.io/en/stable/).

-If it's your first run, we've already prepared data and encourage you to use our [Camboda BaseSpace example](./examples/cambodia-basespace).
+If it's your first run, we've already prepared data and encourage you to use our [Cambodia BaseSpace example](./examples/cambodia-basespace).
+We have also prepared other [examples](./examples).

 ### Quick start
 Suppose you have several FASTQs downloaded to a folder that you'd like to analyze for a project called `MyAnalysis`.